josch14/semantic-metadata-extraction-from-videos/README.md

 cd ../../
 ```

-If an error occurs when installing spaCy with NeuralCoref vom source, the following commands may work instead (see https://github.com/huggingface/neuralcoref/issues/209).
+When an error occurs when installing spaCy with NeuralCoref from source, the following installation may work instead (see https://github.com/huggingface/neuralcoref/issues/209).
 Note that spaCy 2.1.0 is much slower.
 ```
 pip install spacy==2.1.0
 pip install neuralcoref